Sudo-Ivan/GetMyWeather/README.md

 Easily get up-to-date weather forecasts for any city in the world.
 Simply use the discord slash command `/forcast` followed by the city and country you want to get the forecast for, and Weather Bot will provide you with all the information you need to plan your day.

+Additionally,

+There is a optional to set to metric

+`/forecast city:chicago country:usa unit:metric`

 ### **How to self host:**

 **Docker:**